loyjoy/welcome/documentation/pro_campaign/PRO_CAMPAIGN_RATINGS.md

+# How to transfer ratings and reviews from LoyJoy to ProCampaign

-1. Copy process from toolbox
+## 1. Copy process from toolbox
   - basic rundown: set the variables (from website / questionnaire in chat) -> ProCampaign subprocess
   - variables have to be set:
     - procampaign_rating_product - from website